 - 1. Look for the base word.
 Is there an affix, a prefix or suffix attached?
 Is it a compound word?
 Cover up parts of the word with your finger so the student sees the base word. - 2.
 Sound out the word phonetically.
-Use your phonogram memory and apply blends. - 3.
+Use your phonemic awareness (sounds that letters or groups of letters make) memory and apply blends. - 3.
 Look for context clues.
 What words surround the unknown word?
 Make it a game. - 4.
 Pronounce the first syllable. - 5.
 Keep giving clues: the word has 2 syllables, it starts with a "r", it is in the sky when it rains, it is a compound word.
 Let the child shout out the word "RAINBOW".
 Let the child be successful as it builds self confidence.
-Watch the light bulb go on, and celebrate them with Aloha. - 6.
+Watch the light bulb go on, and celebrate with Aloha. - 6.
 Ask a friend.